 #2.
 Integrated With Strength Training

-With this type of training plan you are going to train explosiveness and maximal strength at the same day.
+With this type of training plan, you are going to train explosiveness and maximal strength on the same day.

 You should train for explosiveness after your strength training workout.

 If this type of training takes too much time for you, you can split the days into upper and lower body training.